tom837/EEG_analysis/README.md

 # EEG_analysis

 This is the code for my eeg classification thesis project.
+This project focuses on the analysis and classification of EEG (Electroencephalography) signals to distinguish between task-related brain activity.
+The pipeline includes preprocessing steps such as bandpass filtering, and Independent Component Analysis (ICA) to clean the data.
+The goal is to extract meaningful features from the EEG signals and classify brain activity during motor tasks using machine learning techniques.
+This project has applications in brain-computer interfaces (BCI), neuroscience research, and real-time signal processing.

 # How to use: